-Juanita is Canopy’s new Youth Program Coordinator.
+Juanita joined Canopy as Youth Programs Coordinator in September 2020.
 She is a native of East Palo Alto with a B.A. in Chicano/a Studies from the University of California at Berkeley and is excited to use her 5 years of youth engagement and curriculum experience to inspire the teens she’ll be working with to embrace the importance of trees.

 We asked Juanita a few questions to get to know her better:

 Juanita: I am a native from the Bay Area, born and raised in East Palo Alto.
 Like many other residents of EPA, I became aware early on in life of the great differences that existed between East Palo Alto and Palo Alto even though both cities are merely separated by a simple freeway.
 Having attended elementary-middle school in Palo Alto, the moment one crossed that ramp, it was inevitable not to recognize the differences that existed between neighboring cities.
 As a result, my upbringing inspired me to work with youth and major in Chicana/o Studies.
 After graduating from college, I took some time to reset and traveled to South America and Mexico.
 I have worked with youth in various non-profit organizations for the past five years, implementing curriculum, engaging with, and finding new ways to inspire the youth and their families.